 The program’s solid foundation stems from our faculty and staff, who are always there to help our residents reach their full potential as physicians.
 We seek to instill the highest professional standards in our residents so they may go on to provide top-quality care in hospitals around the country, as well as advance the specialty of emergency medicine through scholarly activity and research.

 Read more about Emergency Medicine Residency Program

 The Department of Emergency Medicine offers post-residency fellowships that last between one and three years, depending on the specialty.
-Fellows in Medical Toxicology, Ultrasound, Emergent Cardiac Care, Clinical Resuscitation and EMS, are given a faculty appointment as a clinical instructor in emergency medicine and perform clinical shifts as an attending physician at the Adult Emergency Department at VCU Medical Center, a busy Level 1 trauma center.
+Fellows in Medical Toxicology, Ultrasound, Emergent Cardiac Care, Clinical Resuscitation, Medical Education and EMS, are given a faculty appointment as a clinical instructor in emergency medicine and perform clinical shifts as an attending physician at the Adult Emergency Department at VCU Medical Center, a busy Level 1 trauma center.
 For Pediatric Emergency Medicine fellows, please see separate section.

 Our fellows receive a competitive salary, plus benefits, and also have the opportunity to enroll in the M.P.H., M.H.A., M.B.A. or M.S. program during their fellowships.

 Our mission is simple - to train the well-rounded internist of the future: competent, caring, compassionate and confident in the practice of Internal Medicine.
 We focus on five pillars of competency in training – clinical, scholarship, teaching, leadership, resilience.
 By developing the essential knowledge, skills, and attitudes in all pillars, our graduates are well-prepared to take their next career steps whether entering practice, pursuing further degrees or training, or entering a specialty.
 Importantly, our residents will tell you that they are challenged daily in a collaborative and supportive environment.